RobiMez/svelter-auth/README.md

 - Decided it was shit and started over with shadcn-svelte
 - Turned out to be a very good decision
 - LOTS of changes on this commit but ignore it and look at the next commits for auth implementations

+## Added email and password auth

+- Added signin signup and signout functionality with email and password

+## Email Verification

+- Added email verification with resend